 A separate sort is required for the treatment of n-tuples and infinite classes of n-tuples in the p-syntax of NFOL theories that admit a countably infinite universe.
-The complete set of rules for this sort is described as follows.
+The complete set of rules / NAFL restrictions for this sort are as follows.